 - The Will was signed by a person in a questionable state of mind

-The Last Will and Testament lawyers at the Mander Law Group — primarily David Murphy and Daniel Dwyer — will draft your Last Will and Testament and ensure that it is properly executed so that your intent concerning the distribution of your assets is what takes place.
+The Last Will and Testament lawyers at the Madonna Law Group — primarily Daniel Dwyer — will draft your Last Will and Testament and ensure that it is properly executed so that your intent concerning the distribution of your assets is what takes place.

 Call To Speak with an Estate Planning Attorney